gvwilson/sensibleadventures/nardica/nardica.md

 a shrill mechanical sound that ended in the flat crack of an explosion.
 A dozen pop-up displays instantly materialized above the desk, aerial views and schematics splashed with red danger markers.
-The Marine took two steps and pressed the gun that was suddenly in her hand against Wales' head.
+The Marine took two steps forward and pressed the barrel of the gun that was suddenly in her hand against Wales' head.
 He raised his hands,
 saying,
 "It's not mine!
-It's not mine!" as more Marines poured through the door behind them.
+It's not mine!" as half a dozen Marines poured through the door behind them.

 "Sir, it's the G-80,"
 the one in the lead said,
 urgent but calm.
 "It---"
 A second shriek and *crack!* cut off the rest of his sentence.
+"You need to evacuate, sir,"
-"We have to evacuate you, sir," the Marine continued as a section of the wall behind the governor's desk slid sideways to reveal a ramp leading down into the bedrock below the mansion.
+the Marine continued
+as a section of the wall behind the governor's desk slid sideways to reveal a ramp leading down into the bedrock below the mansion.

 The governor stayed where he was.
-A single swipe of his hand enlarged a top-down display of the front of the mansion just in time to show Doctor Johel's G-80 fire another micro-missile at the swarm of four-legged robotic sentries swarming around it.
+A single swipe of his hand enlarged a top-down display of the front of the mansion just in time to show Doctor Johel's mechanical pet fire another micro-missile at the swarm of four-legged robotic sentries swarming around it.
 Shriek---*crack!*
-The explosion threw the shattered sentry twenty meters.
+The explosion threw a shattered sentry twenty meters.
 The G-80 pivoted on its treads and swung one of its arms like a club to knock another sentry into the air.